arnested/go-version-action/README.md

 Being consistent is hard.

-I used the hard code the Go versions my projects needed to test and builds against in my GitHub Actions workflow files.
+I used to hard code the Go versions my projects needed for test and builds in my GitHub Actions workflow files.

 Of course the result was that I used different versions in the `go.mod` file and my workflow files.

-And whenever a new version of Go was released I forgot to add the new version to my build matrix and my projects weren't tested on the new release(s).
+Whenever a new version of Go (aka Golang) was released I forgot to add the new version to my build matrix and my projects weren't tested on the new release(s).

 So I build this action.